 How Safe Is Chile?

-Take a Trip to Easter Island
+Take a Trip to Valparaiso

-What Should I Take To Chile?
+What Should I Take to Chile?

 Canadian Embassy in Chile